 Here’s my information page on Is Iron Supplementation Necessary?

 Baby’s vitamin K stores at birth are very low.
-Vitamin K is needed for proper blood clotting, and a deficiency of this vitamin causes a syndrome called hemorrhagic disease of the newborn.
+Vitamin K is needed for proper blood clotting, and a deficiency of this vitamin causes a syndrome called Vitamin K deficiency bleeding (VKDB).
 Increasing mom’s vitamin K intake increases the amount of vitamin K in her milk.
 The review article “Do breastfed infants need supplemental vitamins?”
 (Greer 2001) recommends:

 Other than the intramuscular injection of 1 mg of vitamin K at birth, there are no further recommendations for vitamin K supplements to breastfed infants with well-nourished mothers.
 If parents refuse the intramuscular injection, then 2 mg of the parenteral solution should be given orally.
 Because this is variably absorbed and there is no well-absorbed liquid product available in the United States for infants, it seems best to repeat the oral dose at 7 and 28 days after birth, as is done in northern Europe when oral vitamin K is used in newborns.

-Vitamin K at Birth: To Inject or Not by by Linda Folden Palmer, DC
+Vitamin K at Birth: To Inject or Not by Linda Folden Palmer, DC

 Vitamin K1 Prophylaxis from the British Columbia Reproductive Care Program